Honoring Women Leaders in Tourism on International Women’s Day

 Jody Vandergriff, Founder & CEO, Seeker

 Jody Vandergriff is the founder and CEO at Seeker, the social network to find and share places to love.
-Founded in 2019, Seeker has grown to thousands of community contributed guides and has helped millions of travelers discover the world.
-Seeker's groundbreaking AI-powered Visitor Experience Platform, Explore, is an AI-powered Visitor Experience Platform, empowering tourism marketers and the visitors they serve with smart tools for trip planning and exploration.
-Jody has been named a Woman of Influence by Silicon Valley Business Journal, Woman of Excellence by the National Association for Female Executives (NAFE) and one of the 50 Women in Tech Dominating Silicon Valley by Tech.co.
+Founded in 2019, Seeker has grown to thousands of community-contributed guides and has helped millions of travelers discover the world.
+Seeker's groundbreaking AI-powered Visitor Experience Platform, Explore, is an AI-powered Visitor Experience Platform, empowering tourism marketers and the visitors they serve with smart tools for trip planning and exploration including features like guides, digital passports, and an AI-powered trip planner.
+Jody has been named a Woman of Influence by Silicon Valley Business Journal, Woman of Excellence by the National Association for Female Executives (NAFE), and one of the 50 Women in Tech Dominating Silicon Valley by Tech.co.
 Jody is unveiling Explore’s latest innovation at the eTourism Summit in Las Vegas this April.

 International Women's Day serves as a reminder of the ongoing struggle for gender equality, particularly in industries like hospitality and tourism where women continue to face significant barriers to advancement.
 Despite the strides made over the years, the statistics remain stark, with women vastly underrepresented in leadership positions and earning less than their male counterparts.